Old world gnome wood carving

 • Using your knife, separate the rest of the head from the body all around the gnome wood carving (photos 20-23).

-Drawing a beard on wood19.
+Drawn beard to carve on wooden gnome19.
 Beard is drawn

-Reserving ears on wooden gnome20.
+Separated head for wooden gnome carving tutorial20.
 Front view of separated head

-Right view of gnome carving pattern21.
+Right side of wooden gnome carving in progress21.
 RIght view

-Left view of gnome carving with boxed ears22.
+Left view of gnome carving in progress with boxed ears22.
 Left view

 Draw more gnome wood carving details